DistrictDataLabs/yellowbrick-docs-tr/docs/about.rst

 **model seçim üçlüsü** 2015 yılında, Kumar et al tarafından yazılmış SIGMOD_ makalesinde ilk defa tanımlanmıştır.
 In their paper, which concerns the development of next-generation database systems built to anticipate predictive modeling, the authors cogently express that such systems are badly needed due to the highly experimental nature of machine learning in practice.
 "Model selection," they explain, "is iterative and exploratory because the space of [model selection triples] is usually infinite, and it is generally impossible for analysts to know a priori which [combination] will yield satisfactory accuracy and/or insights."

-Recently, much of this workflow has been automated through grid search methods, standardized APIs, and GUI-based applications.
-In practice, however, human intuition and guidance can more effectively hone in on quality models than exhaustive search.
-By visualizing the model selection process, data scientists can steer towards final, explainable models and avoid pitfalls and traps.

-The Yellowbrick library is a diagnostic visualization platform for machine learning that allows data scientists to steer the model selection process.
-Yellowbrick extends the Scikit-Learn API with a new core object: the Visualizer.
-Visualizers allow visual models to be fit and transformed as part of the Scikit-Learn Pipeline process, providing visual diagnostics throughout the transformation of high dimensional data.

 İsim Kökeni
 -----------
 Yellowbrick Paketi, Amerikan yazar L. Frank Baum tarafından 1900 yılında yazılan çocuk romanı **The Wonderful Wizard of Oz** (Oz Büyücüsü) içerisinde geçen kurgusal bir elementten adını almıştır.
 Kitapta, Roman kahramanı Dorothy Gale, Emerald Şehri`ndeki hedefine ulaşabilmesi için sarı tuğlalı yolu (yellowbrick) takip etmesi gerekmektedir.